Split shift

 A split shift is a type of shift-work schedule where a person's work day is split into two or more parts.
 A regular break for rest or to eat meals does not count as a "split".

 For example, a person may work from 05:00 to 09:00, take a break until 14:00 and then return to work until 19:00.
 This kind of pattern is especially common for people such as public transport employees (where it is advantageous to have additional staff working during traditional rush hour times) or bar staff that work at lunchtimes and during the evening.

 Workers

 About 3% of Americans work a split shift.
 This work schedule is followed by about 9% of workers in the transportation, utilities, and agriculture industries.

-Split shifts are most common among low-income workers.
-They are also common among people who primarily work in the evening.
+They are common among people who primarily work in the evening.
 Workers on this schedule are more likely to be subject to mandatory overtime.

 People working split shifts are just as likely to be men or women, and equally likely to be parents of small children.
 Married Americans are somewhat more likely to work a split or rotating schedule than single people.